 Families should do budgets together, as should spouses.
 That way, everybody gets a chance to weigh in and take ownership of the budget.

-Because a budget is made with specific categories of spending, for example groceries, entertainment and transportation, it is easier to track how much is being spent on each area and make cut-backs or changes where necessary.
+Because a budget is made with specific categories of spending, for example groceries, and transportation, it is easier to track how much is being spent on each area and make cut-backs or changes where necessary.

 For example, you may decide that a higher amount needs to be spent on education, so that down the road, you or your spouse can get a better job or achieve some long desired educational goal.